The Artificial Selection

 Darwin understood artificial selection as a tool – a useful illustration of how selection works.
 What he could not anticipate was the degree to which its logic would escape the farm and become one of the organizing forces of civilizational life.

+A concrete illustration clarifies the mechanism better than any general claim.
 Consider the difference between two forests.
 The first is subject to the full pressure of its environment: drought, fire, pest, competition between species, and the long feedback of soil and water and light.
 What survives in it has been tested.
 The second is a managed timber plantation, monoculture, protected from fire by suppression, from pest by pesticide, from competition by clearing.
 It looks like a forest.
 It shares almost none of a forest’s functional complexity.
 It participates in none of the feedback loops that constitute ecological identity.
 Its survival is not a truth about what it is.
 It is an artifact of what has been spent on its maintenance.

 The same logic operates on human bodies and cultural forms.
 What is promoted is what is compatible with indefinite maintenance – the body whose arc of diminishment is deferred, the spiritual practice that can be delivered without demanding transformation, the city whose particularity is erased in favor of legibility to capital.
 What is selected against – not absolutely, but by consistent pressure – is what resists that compatibility: the body that insists on aging toward a different kind of transparency, the tradition that demands something costly before it yields something real, the neighborhood whose meaning cannot be preserved when its people are replaced.